lucas-wilkins/lemonsauce/lemonsauce_examples/README.md

 1) Plotting options, such as slicing
 2) Plotting different projections of the solid
 3) Exporting colour solids to .OBJ format
+4) Reading the geometry data from ColourSolid objects within python

 linear_programming_solid.py
 ---------------------------